Intel Project Athena: Specs, Potential Laptops and Why You Should Care

 - Form Factors: Intel is focusing on ultraslim 2-in-1 and clamshell devices.
 It's pushing OEMs to deliver displays between 12 and 15 inches at 1080p resolution or better.
 Those will be touch displays with narrow bezels on three sides.

 All told, Intel has 23 requirements for Project Athena hardware aimed at delivering the user experience the chip maker envisions.
 Intel will verify that notebooks are up to Project Athena standards with 15 responsiveness metrics and three battery life metrics.
 Intel will also test the battery's charge capabilities after 30 minutes and perform its Smart Sound technology test.
+When a laptop passes Intel's tests, it can receive an "Engineered for mobile performance" label that tells customers when a device meets this minimum set of requirements.

 What to expect